sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 ### Reality

-- Very large companies release and maintain mature OSS
+- Large companies release and maintain mature OSS
   - Offer support services around OSS products
-  - Provide SaaS using OSS
-- Go for tender for support and complementary services
-  - We do so with real property maintenance...
 - Build internal capacity with training and by hiring professionals
   - Same as with proprietary solutions
-  - Plus access to the actual technology without spending a single dime
+  - Access to the inner workings
-- Introduce a framework to assess the maturity and compliance of an OSS
+- Framework to assess the maturity and compliance of an OSS

 Note: